 4. Set up Android SDK

 Android Studio installs the latest Android SDK by default.
-Building a React Native app with native code, however, requires the Android 8.0 (Oreo) SDK in particular.
+However, building a React Native app with native code requires the Android 11.0 (R) SDK in particular.
 Additional Android SDKs can be installed through the SDK Manager in Android Studio.

 The SDK Manager can be accessed from the Welcome to Android Studio screen.